paramothers/docs/README.md

   Bharathidasan University
 * He is good at Design & analysis, orchestration of appropriate frameworks/technologies for projects.
+* He played many role and responsibility like selection of technologies, Developer,  Designer and Tester.
 * He has habit of keep on updating for new technologies/version.
 * He made himself familiar with NodeJS, various javaScript UI frameworks and android programming
 * He eager to work in different JavaScript frameworks for both UI and Server-side programming
 * His own documents/articles/quick-reference for many technology can find at https://github.com/paramothers/docs